IPMUCD3/ipmucd3.github.io/code.md

 ---

 \
-Data products and softwares released by our members and projects.
+Data products and software released by our members and projects.
+Please contact Katya (kateryna.vovk@ipmu.jp) if you would like your data or software to be included on this page.

-## Observational Data Release
+### Observational Data

 **[Hyper Suprime-Cam](https://hsc.mtk.nao.ac.jp/ssp/){:target="_blank"}** ([data access](https://hsc.mtk.nao.ac.jp/ssp/data-release/){:target="_blank"})\
 The latest public release (third release) of HSC-SSP includes over 600 square degrees of deep multi-color data served through dedicated databases and user interfaces.

-## Software
+### Software

 **[Galight](https://github.com/dartoon/galight){:target="_blank"}**\
 A Python-based open-source package that performs two-dimensional model fitting of optical and near-infrared images to characterize the light distribution of galaxies with components including a disk, bulge, bar, and quasar.